junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 It takes many adjustments to move the bloody angel bundle in the trench coat and transfers him to the back of the Impala.

-Cas doesn't moan no matter how they move him, but Dean knows how to listen -- Cas's breath will hitch and turn shallow when his body is bent wrong.
-Dean can't imagine how painful that wound is -- it reminds him of his own broken body when the hellhounds dragged him to Hell, he remembers his own screaming echoing in his ears.
+Cas has tried hard not to moan no matter how they move him, but Dean finds himself suddenly knows how to listen as if he's never paid as much attention to the angel until now -- Cas's breath will hitch and turn shallow when his body is bent wrong.
+Dean can't imagine how painful that wound is -- it reminds him of his own broken body when the hellhounds dragged him to Hell, he remembers his own screaming echoing in his ears, his own blood dying the whole world and the vision crimson.

 Cas's blood smudges everywhere on the leather seat.

+Sam pants breathlessly as his steps start wavering again.

+"Go back to sit down, I got him," Dean says to his younger brother, who miraculously doesn't protest.
+The front passenger seat shakes slightly as Sam sinks down, and Dean finds himself still half-bent over the vaguely passed-out angel, watching him closely with the dim moonlight.

-But Cas doesn't say anything or complain, just letting them handle him, but Dean pays enough attention now to notice the things he's sure he would have missed if it were the old him -- every little change in his breath, every little flinch and frown, he notices them and they eat him up like ants biting on his heart -- he wonders why it seems it's the first time he's seen Cas so vulnerable and broken, if it's because he used to be too oblivious to how badly and how easily Cas could get hurt, and if it just started to happen because of what Metatron made him realize.
+Cas's face is all screwed and bloodied, cuts and bruises crossing his cheeks.
+Dean finds himself staring at this familiar face, eyes following the bruised lines and purples and blacks, watching the angel wince and flinch every time his body is moved.
+He doesn't know how he seems to never know this ancient, impeccable creature, the angel, is also just a fragile thing, broken and shattered under his hands, cursed in a way he doesn't even know, and the caster is right in front of him.
+The view eats Dean up like a million ants biting and chewing his heart -- he wonders why it seems it's the first time he really sees Cas, as vulnerable and broken as any human, any life; he wonders if it's because he used to be just too oblivious to how badly and how easily Cas could get hurt but he just was never there to see; he wonders if this new observation, the new notice, is all just starting to happen because of what Metatron messed him up with, what that swear made him realize.

-Dean tries really, really hard to make Cas comfortable.
+Dean tries really, really hard to make Cas lay down as comfortable as he could in the Impala's back seat, all tucked in and fastened, the wound covered by his own jacket.
 And he tries even harder to make sure himself is as far away to Cas as possible.
 Especially his lips.

 He makes sure his fingers don't linger on Cas's bloody trench coat or pat his shoulder.
-He makes sure Cas is an arm's distance away almost all the time.
-He lets Sam handle Cas's head side, so he can be at the foot's side.
+He makes sure Cas is an arm's distance almost all the time, hovering from his foot's side.

-He doesn't meet Cas's eyes during the whole time, even when he knows the angel is wincing and squinting at him.
+He doesn't meet Cas's eyes when the angel was still vaguely lucid, even when he knows the angel is wincing and squinting at him.
+And when he finally glances at him, Cas is already half passed out.

-He rushes to the driver's seat the moment they get Cas into the back seat, flooring the car toward the bunker.
+Dean rushes to the driver's seat, floors the gas pedal, and still curses the Impala for being too slow.

-They settle Cas in the farthest room at the end of the corridor to Dean's room.
+He settles Cas in the farthest room at the end of the corridor to Dean's room.
 Dean says because this one is closer to the bathroom and the library.
-Cas doesn't comment.
+Cas wakes briefly and doesn't comment.

 The angel curls up in the bed like a baby in the womb when Dean finishes bandaging his stomach -- he has sent the shaky and unsteady Sammy to the bed the moment they got home, so it's just the two of them now.

 Dean never stops frowning during the whole time, the lines on his face and around his eyes stiff and tight.
-He bites his lips.
+He bites his lips hard.

-The wound is too deep, too horrifying, too hideous, and it's not healing on its at all.
+The wound is too deep, too horrifying, too hideous, and it's not healing on its own at all.
 Dean doesn't let himself think what has caused this, who has almost torn Cas's body apart like tearing apart a plastic bag, what has happened.
 He can't, because if he does, he'll have to imagine what would happen if he's too late, if Cas doesn't survive this, and then his hands will start shaking.

 It takes all the energy to keep his hands steady.
 So Dean just stares at the places his hands and needles and bandage go, and avoids Cas's eyes.
 This is easier.

-Cas is half passing out when he's done with the first-aid stuff and tucks the cover around his body.
+Cas is half passing out again when he's done with the first-aid stuff and tucks the cover around his body.

 "Dean --" Cas says weakly.